tv-labs/appium-examples/README.md

 - Screenshots are only available in the Roku dev channel
 - Always remember to clean up your session using `driver.deleteSession()`
-- Add pauses between actions to allow for UI updates and animations
-- The TVLabs platform handles device allocation based on your constraints
+- The TV Labs platform handles device allocation based on your constraints

 ## License